-Pro Medicus continued to generate positive cash flow from operations in 2015, and finished the year with cash in hand of \$12.94 million.
-This was down from \$15.26 million a year earlier, primarily due to
+Pro Medicus continued to generate positive cash flow from operations in 2016, and finished the year with cash in hand of \$17.11 million.
+This was up from \$12.94 million a year earlier, and is after the payment of dividends during the year of \$2.53 million.
+The company remains debt free and we believe we have sufficient reserves to internally fund the organic growth of the business.

-Accordingly, your board was pleased to declare dividends of 2.0 cents per share, unfranked, for the year.
+Accordingly, your board was pleased to declare dividends for the year of 3.0 cents per share, unfranked.
 We believe our strong balance sheet positions us well to grow the business in the years ahead as well as support our dividend policy.

-Finally we would like to thank our fellow directors and the capable and hard-working teams at Pro Medicus and Visage Imaging, all of whom have made valued contributions to our progress in 2015 positioning us strongly for the future.
+Finally, we would like to thank our fellow directors and the capable and hard-working teams at Pro Medicus and Visage Imaging, all of whom have made valued contributions to our progress in 2016 positioning us strongly for the future.

-Yours faithfully,
+Yours faithfully

-Peter Kempen CHAIRMAN

-Dr Sam Hupert CHIEF EXECUTIVE OFFICE
+Peter Kempen CHAIRMAN Dr Sam Hupert CHIEF EXECUTIVE OFFICE